 The function of “Lay on Face” is: Select a certain surface of the model and make this surface automatically “stick” onto the printing platform.

-Putting the largest and smoothest surface stick to the hot bed is recommended, which reduces the risk of warping and enhances the adhesion of the first layer.
+Putting the largest and smoothest surface stick to the build plate is recommended, which reduces the risk of warping and enhances adhesion of the first layer.

 5. Advanced Settings